 In India, we have a government body SEBI (Securities and Exchange Board of India) which regulates the listing of the company on the stock exchanges.
-SEBI also provides certain compliances and guidelines which all listed company needs to follow.
+SEBI also provides certain compliances and guidelines for all listed companies.

 SEBI is like a watchdog which protects investors rights and monitors any fraud or illegal activities.
 When any company wants to get listed on market, they need to get permission from SEBI.
-Owners of the company hire big investment banks which help them to raise capital known as IPO.
-These investment banks analyse the company’s balance sheet, P & L, the past performance, and goodwill.
-After doing various research they prepare a document about company’s financial records, owners of the company, previous investors of the company and the price band of shares with a lot size.
+For the purpose of raising money from the public, promoters of the company hired investment banks (SBI Capital, Morgan Stanley etc) which help them to raise capital known as IPO.
+These investment banks analyse the company’s financial health which includes the balance sheet, P & L, the past performance, and goodwill.
+After doing a thorough research, they prepare a document containing the company’s financial records, owners of the company, past investments in the company and the price band of shares with a lot size.
 Now, the company can issue shares to the general public and whoever is interested could subscribe to the IPO of the company.
-Once the issue is fully subscribed then within 1 week or so the company will be listed on market.
+Once the issue is fully subscribed, then within a week or so the company will be listed in the market.